kthadikaran/amazon-webservices/CloudFormation/Readme.md

 You can use your own bucket and manage its permissions by manually uploading templates to Amazon S3.
 Then whenever you create or update a stack, specify the Amazon S3 URL of a template file.

 ![image](https://user-images.githubusercontent.com/41946619/132156847-71178fde-3509-4d7f-8e00-f87a09d225b0.png)

+# CreationPolicy
+CreationPolicy only applies to three resources AWS::AppStream::Fleet, AWS::AutoScaling::AutoScalingGroup, AWS::EC2::Instance, AWS::CloudFormation::WaitCondition

+Primary purpose of CreationPolicy is to wait for "signals" from instances.
+When you create an instance using CFN, you can add your bootstrap scripts to User Data.
+For example, install some packages, setup some config files.
+CFN does not check if the bootstrap script execute successful.
+This is problematic, because your bootstrap script may fail, and you will not know about this until too late.
+To overcome this issue you can add CreationPolicy to the instance so that it waits for cfn-signal from the instance.
+With this, your bootstrap script can signal to CFN that the script executed successful.

+# DependsOn
+Primary purpose of DependsOn is relative ordering of resource creation in CFN.
+By its nature, CFN attempts to creates resources in parallel.
+This can lead to issues, if for example your instance requires some other resource to be created beforehand (e.g. RDS database).
+In this case, you can tell CFN to create the instance only after the RDS database was successfully created.

+# DeletionPolicy
+Deleting a stack on CloudFormation also removes all the provisioned resources in it.
+In some cases, you want some resources to be retained even after deleting its stack.
+The good thing is that you can do this by defining its DeletionPolicy.

+This is pretty straightforward – you just need to define DeletionPolicy with Retain value and for the resources that support snapshot, (like RDS databases) you can set Snapshot as its value.
+With DeletionPolicy: Snapshot, a snapshot is created before a resource is deleted.
+This allows you to have a backup of the resource that’s been deleted from the stack.

+Let’s say for example that you want to delete a deployed application.
+This app uses S3 for storing its object and RDS as its database, and you want to keep a copy of this resource as your reference.
+You may want to update its stack and add DeletionPolicy: Retain for S3 and DeletionPolicy: Snapshot for RDS before deleting it.